XuHao-bit/XuHao-bit/README.md

 - 👋 Hi, I’m @XuHao-bit
 - 👀 I’m interested in Computer System and Machine Learning.
 - 🌱 I’m currently learning CS in Shanghai Jiao Tong University in China.
-- 📫 How to reach me at xuhaobit@gmail.com
+- 📫 How to reach me at xuhaobit@gmail.com and zhaoxuhao@sjtu.edu.cn

 <!---
 XuHao-bit/XuHao-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.